amiga68k/electuno/README.md

 It still has a lot of glitches and dirty noises, but it can be fun.

-**I have made it work on arduino Nano, Mega and Due; Although at the moment, i only have uploaded example files for nodeMCU-esp8266 with MCP4921 DAC.**
+**I have made it work on arduino Nano, Mega and Due; Although at the moment, i only have uploaded example files for nodeMCU-esp8266 with MCP4921 DAC and Arduino NANO328 with same DAC.**

 **Only tested with Arduino IDE 1.8.19**